 According to National Alliance on Mental Illness, 70-90% of people who engage care for their mental illness report improvements in quality of life.

-In this not-to-be-missed interview, join us as Devereux shares that although a person’s age, creed, drug or, the combination of substances and behaviors are certainly important factors in designing the treatment protocols, the real key to long-term recovery involves so much more.
-Bottom line, it is the person’s genuine desire to seek help and willingness to reformulate their lifestyle to include sustained engagement and relationships with sober peers so that the individual can respond to triggers or cravings with uncanny awareness and purposefulness.
+In this not-to-be-missed interview, join us as Devereux shares that although a person’s age, mental health history, creed, drug or, combination of substances and behaviors are certainly important factors in designing treatment protocols, the real key to long-term recovery involves a team.
+Bottom line, a recovering person’s humility to accept help unlocks awareness, engagement, integrity and purposefulness.

 ABOUT BRITTEN DEVEREUX